gleisoncs/tips/README.md

-# This is sort of examples for dev teams
+# This is sort of tips for dev teams

 ## AWS